CryptoPotato748/wallet-hunter-fork-Ubuntu/README.md

 ### Wallets having Balance

-Navigate to `crypto-wallet-bruteforce\python\hasBalance\` folder.
+Navigate to `\wallet-hunter\hasBalance\` folder.
 There you can see all the wallets details which has amount on it.

 ### Wallets having Transaction(s)

-Navigate to `crypto-wallet-bruteforce\python\hasTransaction\` folder.
+Navigate to `wallet-hunter\hasTransaction\` folder.
 There you can see all the wallets details which has transaction(s) on it.

 ## Limitations